Rules & Regulation

 Each swimmer must swim for one hour each time he/she enters the water.
 This duration is called a leg.

 Upon receipt of a time signal, the switch to the new swimmer should be made as soon as practicable (within one minute) after the previous swimmer has completed his leg.
-In the exchange, the new swimmer can either touch the previous swimmer, or go into the water behind the swimmer and swim past him.
+In the exchange, the new swimmer shall go into the water behind the previous swimmer and swim past him.

 Team members must rotate in the same order throughout the swim.